sanko/infix/README.md

 ### Building the Library

 While you can use the provided build scripts, the simplest way to build `infix` is to compile its single translation unit directly.
+Because `infix` uses a unity build, integration into an existing project is simple: add `src/infix.c` to your list of source files and add the `include/` directory to your include paths.

 ```bash
 # Build a static library on Linux/macOS